jacobp100/node-gcm-ccs/README.md

 ============
 * No events are emitted from GCM or this library when a device new registers: you'll have to send a message from the device and process it yourself
 * This library doesn't have functions to create user notifications ([https://developer.android.com/google/gcm/notifications.html]).
 However, if you implement this yourself, you'll be able to send to a user group by paassing the `notification_key_name` as a `device_id` for `gcm.send`.
+* Occasionally, GCM performs load balancing, so the connection is sometimes restarted.
+This library handles this transparently, and your messages will be queued in these situations.